 Psilocybin sessions focused on self-healing is a new field, so our facilitators have a variety of backgrounds and training.
 All are selected for their experience with psychedelic facilitation, for their care of those taking mushrooms, and for their belief in the healing that occurs.
 While the majority of our facilitators do not consume any mushrooms during the sessions, some of our more experienced facilitators do consume psilocybin mushrooms along with the guests.
 They select a dose (much smaller than the guests) that they have identified as their “sweet spot”, as they are able to empathize and assist with guests who are in the mushroom space more effectively.

-We confer with clinical psychologists and therapists before and after retreats, but there is not always a therapist on retreat with us.
+We confer with clinical psychologists and therapists before and after retreats, and there is always at least one licensed therapist facilitating for each retreat.
 If you are currently in therapy, your therapist should be informed about your decision to work with psilocybin mushrooms.
 If your therapist is unfamiliar with the research showing psilocybin’s benefits, you may want to refer them to the About Psilocybin page.
 Many therapists who were initially skeptical of psilocybin have come to embrace its benefit to their patients.